Altons/altons.github.com/_posts/2013-01-24-the-binomial-distribution.md

 ## Binomial probability distribution

-Suppose that $n$ independent Bernoulli trials each one having probability of success p are to be performed.
+Suppose that n independent Bernoulli trials each one having probability of success p are to be performed.
 Let X be the number of successes among the n trials.

-We say that X follows the binomial probability distribution with parameters $$B(n,p)$$.
+We say that X follows the binomial probability distribution with parameters $$B(n,p)$$

 In plain english, the binomial distribution describes the outcome of n independent trials in an experiment.
 Each trial is assumed to have only two outcomes, either success or failure.